 How to convert frames to timecode

-Using this timecode calculator is extremely simple.
+Using this frames to timecode calculator is extremely simple.
 All you need to do is input the number of frames and determine the frame rate of your video.

 For example, if your video has 1000 frames, its timecode will be: